Harrisburg Child Support Attorney

 Child support payments are made monthly and contributes to raising a child when both parents are divorced or unmarried.
 The parent who has primary custody of the child will receive the monthly payments, while the parent who has less parenting time will make the payments.
 Child support payments generally last until the child turns 18 years old.

 Whether you are interested in determining your child support payments or modifying your current order, our Harrisburg child support lawyer at Holt Law is here to help.
-We are committed to protecting you and your child’s rights and best interests through the complex legal process in order to get the outcome you desire.
+Our child support lawyers are committed to protecting you and your child’s rights and best interests through the complex legal process in order to get the outcome you desire.

 Pennsylvania Child Support Guidelines

-Child support guidelines in Pennsylvania are based mainly on how many children who require support and the income of both parents.
-However, there is flexibility within those guidelines to consider the child’s specific needs, the paying parent’s ability to make monthly payments, and the type of custody plan.
+Child support guidelines in Harrisburg, PA are based mainly on how many children who require support and the income of both parents.
+However, there is flexibility within those guidelines to consider the child’s specific needs, the paying parent’s ability to make monthly payments, and the type of child custody plan.

 A child support order covers the following child-related expenses: